ishapiro/joplin-chatgpt-plugin/README-TECH.md

-# Joplin ChatGPT Plugin - Technical Documentation
+npm # Joplin ChatGPT Plugin - Technical Documentation

 This document provides a comprehensive technical overview of the Joplin ChatGPT Plugin, explaining the major architectural decisions, implementation patterns, and serving as a tutorial for Joplin plugin development.